ipfs/go-datastore/fuzz/README.md

 DS_PROVIDERS="github.com/ipfs/go-ds-badger" go generate
 ```

-Finally, build the fuzzing artifact, and fuzz
+Then, build the fuzzing artifact and fuzz:
 ```golang
 go-fuzz-build
 go-fuzz
 ```

-If you don't have `go-fuzz` installed, execute
+If you don't have `go-fuzz` installed, it can be acquired as:
 ```
 go get -u github.com/dvyukov/go-fuzz/go-fuzz github.com/dvyukov/go-fuzz/go-fuzz-build
 ```